Calvinjmin/wyaFile/README.md

 | **A modern, privacy-focused file indexing and search utility for your local text files.**

-**wyaFile** empowers you to quickly explore and analyze your local text files with speed, precision, and privacy at its core.
+**wyaFile** empowers you to quickly explore and analyze your local text files.

 ## What Does it Do?
 (Current Features)

-Right now, wyaFile provides a robust command-line interface (CLI) to:
+Right now, wyaFile acts as a command-line interface with the following capabilities:

-* **Scan Directories:** Quickly process all plain text (`.txt`) files within a specified directory.
+* **Scan Directories:** Quickly process all supported files (`.txt`, `.csv`) files within a specified directory.
-* **Find Keywords:** Search indexed files for specific keywords, returning all files that contain them.

 ## Roadmap & Future Vision

-wyaFile's long-term vision is to become your go-to solution for local file exploration and analysis.
-We're building a tool that:
+wyaFile's long-term vision is to become a quick indexing tool for file storages.

 * **Replaces Generic System Search:** Offering a more efficient, customizable, and intelligent alternative.
 * **Handles Diverse File Types:** Expanding beyond `.txt` to support PDFs, Word documents, and other common formats.